garysweaver/irie/README.md

 can_filter_by :a_request_param_name, with_query: ->(t,q,param_value) {q.joins(:some_assoc).where(:some_assocs_table_name=>{some_attr: param_value})}
 ```

 The third argument sent to the lambda is the request parameter value converted by the `convert_request_param_value_for_filtering(attr_sym, value)` method which may be customized.
-See elsewhere in this document for more information about the behavior of this method; it doesn't convert everything to a Ruby value by default, so unless you override that method, the value is going to be a string or nil.
+See elsewhere in this document for more information about the behavior of this method.

 And `can_filter_by` can specify a `:through` to provide an easy way to inner join through a bunch of models using ActiveRecord relations, by specifying 0-to-many association names to go "through" to the final argument, which is the attribute name on the last model.
 The following is equivalent to the last query: